eddenk/Codepathweek7/README.md

     <img src="https://github.com/eddenk/Codepathweek7/blob/master/attack_5.gif" alt="attack_5" title="attack_5" />
 -	[x] Steps to recreate:
 1. Upload a media file to WordPress containing an exploit by using the maximum size allowed.
-2. Find an image to upload that is above 2MB, and in the name of the file add following code
+2. Find an image to upload that is above 2MB, and in the name of the file add following code without the internal quotes.

       <img "src=x onerror=alert(1)">.png